Patitotective/niprefs/README.md

 # niprefs
-> _Store and manage preferences in a text file within a table-like structure._
+A Nim library to manage preferences in a TOML file.

 ## Installation
 You can install niprefs with _nimble_: